Post three of three, in section For Teachers

 It is better if any decisions or plans are created in collaboration with the person who is having the experience, if that is possible.

-- Safety and physical needs – does this person have a safe place they can stay?
+- Safety and physical needs: does this person have a safe place they can stay?
 Are they eating and sleeping?
-Can they do something that feels grounding for them, such as be in nature?
+Can they do something that feels grounding, such as be in nature?

-- Medication – if the psychosis is acute, reoccurring or creating dangerous behaviour, medication may be needed to bring the person back to a functioning and stable baseline.
+- Medication: if the psychosis is acute, reoccurring, or creating dangerous behaviour, medication can help the person access and maintain a functioning and stable baseline.
 Where can this be accessed?

-- Therapy – does this person have access to a therapy that feels meaningful to them?
+- Therapy: does this person have access to therapy that feels meaningful to them?
 They may need to process any trauma that contributed to the psychosis emerging as well as any PTSD from the experiences themselves.
 This may be talk therapies, but alternative therapies, such as art therapy, may be more beneficial or used alongside more traditional modalities.

-- Relationships – are the person’s support network able to be with and process their own discomfort or challenges that the person’s experiences may bring or have brought up?
-This creates more freedom and healing opportunities for the person who has gone through the experience.
+- Relationships: are the person’s support network able to be with their own experience in an honest and open way?
+This potentially creates more freedom and healing opportunities for the person who has gone through the experience.

 Each of these check points has a whole world of information that could be included in it, but hopefully this gives a sensible place to start considering what is happening and what is needed in any given situation.